Why College May Not Be for Everyone

 If You Do Go the College Route

 There are plenty of options if you choose not to attend a four-year college.
-However, there are also options within the world of college: the type of college you choose, the major you decide to pursue, and how you pay for college.
+However, there are also options within the world of college, including the type of college you choose, the major you decide to pursue, and how you pay for college.

-There’s no denying it: Higher education is expensive.
-In the 2021-2022 school year, the average in-state college tuition and fees was just over $10,000 , and for private school, it was about $38,000.
+There’s no denying that college can be expensive.
+In the 2022-2023 school year, the average cost for tuition and fees at an in-state college was $10,423, while the average sticker price for a private college was $39,723.
+And, these numbers don’t include room and board.
 This can be a big financial commitment, especially if you are on the fence about pursuing higher education.

-That’s why it can be a good idea to begin creating a payment strategy early, which may include both federal and private student loans.
-Fill out the FAFSA® to see how much federal aid — including scholarships, grants, work-study, and federal student loans — you qualify for.
+That’s why it can be a good idea to begin creating a payment strategy early.
+A great first step is to fill out the Free Application for Federal Student Aid (FAFSA) to see how much federal aid — including scholarships, grants, work-study, and federal student loans — you qualify for.

 Federal student loans do have limits on how much a student can borrow each year they are enrolled in school.
 Some students may need additional funds to bridge the gap.
-In that case, some may consider borrowing a student loan from a private lender, like SoFi, to help pay your tuition.
+In that case, some may consider borrowing a student loan from a private lender, such as a bank or credit union, to help cover college costs.

-In general, it can be a smart idea to exhaust all your Federal loan and grant options before you consider private student loans.
-That’s because federal loans offer some protections, such as deferment options, that private loans do not.
-Private loans can cover up to 100% the cost of attendance, including money to cover books, room and board, and personal expenses.
+In general, it can be a smart idea to tap all your federal loan and grant options before you consider private student loans.
+That’s because federal loans offer some protections, such as deferment options, that private loans may not.
+However, private loans can cover up to 100% of the cost of attendance, including money to pay for books, room and board, and personal expenses.

 The Takeaway

 College can lead students on a new career path, but depending on your goals and other factors, may not be necessary.
-Some students may choose to pursue a trade or vocational program instead of a four year degree.
+Some students may choose to pursue a trade or vocational program instead of a four-year degree, while others may simply want to wait a year or so to earn and save more money to cover the cost of going to college.

 SoFi Loan Products